jexxa-projects/JexxaTutorials/BookStore/README-OPENAPI.md

 You can use [Swagger UI](https://swagger.io/tools/swagger-ui/) to explore the documentation.
 Just start Swagger UI, enter the URL and press explore button.

-Note: In case you start Swagger UI not on the same machine as your BookStoreJ-application, or from a docker image you have to use the public IP address of the machine running BookStoreJ-application.
+Note: In case you start Swagger UI not on the same machine as your BookStore-application, or from a docker image you have to use the public IP address of the machine running BookStore-application.

 As result, you should get following overview with available operations: